UPPMAX/install-methods/libs/GEOS/GEOS-3.5.0-install-README.md

 Biggest test is if the R package `rgeos` installs successfully when this module is loaded, which it does.

-Do for both milou and tintin.
+Do for both milou and rackham.